 In elementary schools, the implementation of the program is a joint effort by the classroom teachers and the talent development teachers who use the technique of "consultation and collaboration" as they develop curriculum and participate in professional development.
 At the elementary (K-5) level, the program is known as "Catalyst."
-Some elementary schools are candidates for the International Baccalaureate (IB) Primary Years Program (PYP).
-The PYP program is available through the magnet enrollment process.

-There are five academic magnet centers that offer full-time gifted classrooms for students in grades 3-5.
-Placement is available during the annual spring magnet school lottery.
-Students in these schools are automatically offered placement in the Middle Years International Baccalaureate Program (MYP).
+There are six academic magnet centers that offer full-time gifted classrooms for students in grades 3-5.
+Placement is available during the annual magnet school lottery.
+Students in the Talent Development program are automatically offered placement in the Middle Years International Baccalaureate Program (MYP).

-CMS also offers a program for highly-gifted students in grades K-8.
-These students must be working at a minimum of 2-3 years above grade level in addition to meeting specific standardized aptitude and achievement test criteria.
+CMS also offers a program for highly-gifted students in grades K-12.
+These students must be working at a minimum of 2-3 years above grade level in addition to meeting specific standardized aptitude and achievement criteria.
 Please contact the Talent Development and Advanced Studies Office at (980) 343-6955 for more information about this program.

-Each middle school receives support from an academic facilitator who works with students and teachers to develop rigorous, accelerated, complex curriculum and appropriate instructional practices in math, language arts, science and social studies.
-High-performing middle school students are evaluated annually for instructional placement in Accelerated or Scholars language arts and math courses.
-Some middle schools are candidates/authorized to offer the International Baccalaureate (IB) Middle Years Program (MYP).
+Each middle school receives support from an academic facilitator who works with students and teachers to develop rigorous, accelerated, complex curriculum and appropriate instructional practices in math and language arts.
+High-performing middle school students are evaluated annually for instructional placement in language arts and math courses.
+Some middle schools are candidates or authorized to offer the International Baccalaureate (IB) Middle Years Program (MYP).
 The MYP program is available through the magnet enrollment process.

 In high school (9-12), through the Advanced Studies Program, students may select the interdisciplinary or discipline-specific Honors or Advanced Placement coursework.
-All high schools offer an Advanced Placement Diploma; some high schools offer the International Baccalaureate (IB) program in 11th and 12th grades and MYP for 9th and 10th grades.
+All high schools offer Honors and Advanced Placement courses; some high schools offer the International Baccalaureate (IB) program in grades 11 and 12 and MYP for grades 9 and 10.
 The IB program is available through the magnet enrollment process.